Simulation view of galaxy clusters with low X-ray surface brightness: Discussion

 Our analysis extends previous simulation works that investigated one or just a few covariance quantities \citep{2002ApJ...568...52Wechsler,2003MNRAS.339...12Zhao,2006MNRAS.368.1931Lu,2010MNRAS.407..581RagoneFigueroa,2011MNRAS.416.2997Cui,2012MNRAS.426.2046Angulo,2012MNRAS.422..185Giocoli,2019MNRAS.486.4001Ragagnin,2019MNRAS.490.5693Bose,2020MNRAS.495..686Anbajagane,2020MNRAS.498.4450Wang,2021arXiv211204926Richardson} by addressing a larger set of variables that is analysed with a single numerical technique.
 Moreover, we tested the finding of recent observational studies~\citep{2017A&A...606A..24Andreon} that most of the scatter of the $L_x-M$ relation can be absorbed by correcting $L_x$ for $f_g^2.$

-In observational studies, \cite{2019NatCo..10.2504Farahi} found a positive correlation between hot ($f_g$) and cold (richness) baryons at fixed mass, unlike \cite{2022MNRAS.511.2968Puddu}, who used XUCS clusters.
+In observational studies, \cite{2019NatCo..10.2504Farahi} (that focuses on the most massive clusters), found a negative correlation between hot ($f_g$) and cold (richness) baryons at fixed mass, unlike \cite{2022MNRAS.511.2968Puddu}, who used XUCS clusters.
 Our simulated data agree with \cite{2022MNRAS.511.2968Puddu} that gas fraction and richness show a positive correlation.
 However, the way in which \cite{2022MNRAS.511.2968Puddu} computed richnesses differs from our way.
 The authors counted galaxies within\LEt{may I suggest that you run a spellchecker before you submit your next paper} a cylinder, not a sphere, and used a slightly higher galaxy mass threshold.

 On the other hand, \cite{2022MNRAS.511.2968Puddu} reported that LSB clusters have fainter BCGs and a slightly smaller magnitude gap ($\Delta M_{1,2}$ between the central and the brightest satellite), while the Magneticum simulation shows an opposite trend according to which gas-poor clusters are old (see Fig. \ref{fig:covar-scat}) and have brighter BCGs, because the BCG had time to accrete more satellites~\citep[as in Fig. 7 and Fig. 8 in][]{2019MNRAS.486.4001Ragagnin}.
 We emphasise, however, that separating the BCG luminosity from intracluster light is challenging and that different methods have been used to address this problem in simulations and observations.